|Birthdate||August 3, 1977|

-Tom Brady's fantasy value is measured by his average draft position (ADP) in fantasy football drafts.
-In recent drafts, Brady's current ADP is 3.03, which indicates that his fantasy outlook is to be the 3rd pick of the 3rd round, and 27th selection overall.
+In recent drafts, Brady's current ADP is 9.05, which indicates that his fantasy outlook is in the 5th pick of the 9th round, and 101st selection overall.

 Tom Brady is a perennial Pro Bowl quarterback for the highly successful New England Patriots.
 He has led the team to the Super Bowl in almost every other season of his career.
 Brady has won three Super Bowl MVPs, 12 Pro Bowl selections and two league MVP awards.